mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/uninstalling/index.md

     dcos package uninstall edgelb
     ```

-1. Remove the Edge-LB package repositories by running the following commands:
+1. Remove the Edge-LB package repositories.

+    In most cases, you can remove the repositories by running the following commands:

+    ```bash
+    dcos package repo remove edgelb
+    dcos package repo remove edgelb-pool
+    ```

+    If you installed Edge-LB AWS repositories, remove them by running the following commands:

     ```bash
     dcos package repo remove edgelb-aws